 He published The Sun Also Rises in 1926.
 It became a best-seller.
 The story follows a journey from the nightlife of 1920s in Paris to the bullfighting rings of Spain with a group of expatriates.
 It is an age of spiritual dissolution.
 The disillusionment and angst of the post-World War I generation.
 Hemingway first travelled to Spain in 1923.
 It was then that he experienced “the running of the bulls: encierro", it is part of the Fiesta de San Fermin in Pamplona.
 The trip began his love affair with bullfighting.

 In 1959, he decided to return to Spain to chronicle what was known as "a mano a mano" (hand to hand) for Life Magazine.
-Eventually published as The Dangerous Summer in 1985 after his death.
+Eventually it was published as The Dangerous Summer in 1985 after his death.
 It describes the rivalry of two Spanish matadors and their competition in one season of bullfights.
 The two men were the veteran Luis Miguel Dominguín (lover of Ava Gardner, Rita Hayworth, etc.) and his opponent, Antonio Ordóñez (brothers-in-law).
-Hemingway was good friends with both men.
-During a rest in the fighting, they came to stay in Churriana, Málaga, at the mansion (La Cónsula) of his friend, Bill Davies, where Hemingway had been invited to spend the summer.
+During a rest in the fighting, they came to stay in Churriana, Málaga, at the mansion (La Cónsula), where Hemingway had been invited to spend the summer by his friend, Bill Davies.

 [Recuperado 19 de marzo 2017] <http://www.ernest-hemingway.info/page10.htm>

 Owen, T. Hemingway's Last Birthday in Andalucia.
 En andalucia.com.

 [Recuperado 19 de marzo 2017] <https://en.wikipedia.org/wiki/Ernest_Hemingway>